isomerpages/moe-rivervalleyhigh/_information/Whole School/Financial Assistance Schemes.md

 If you have children in different government or government-aided schools, you can submit 1 application form to any of their schools.
 The school that receives the application form will inform you of the outcome.

-For further assistance or clarifications, please email to Ms Sophia Ying (Administration Manager) at Sophia_YING@schools.gov.sg
+For further assistance or clarifications, please email to Ms Sophia Ying (Administration Manager) at [Sophia_Ying@schools.gov.sg]